The Truth About Skincare Ingredients: Why Most "Expert" Advice Gets It Wrong

 Soothing botanicals

-- Centella asiatica: reduces redness
+- Centella asiatica: to reduce redness

-- Aloe: calms irritated skin
+- Aloe: to calm irritated skin

-- Turmeric: anti-inflammatory
+- Turmeric: for its anti-inflammatory benefits

-- Marshmallow root: soothing
+- Marshmallow root: for soothing over-stimulated skin

 Low concentration liquid exfoliants: